Mobile Apps

 Most businesses do not need a mobile app.
 A responsive web application covers the majority of use cases, avoids app store review cycles, and eliminates platform-specific maintenance.
 We say this as a company that builds custom mobile app development projects regularly, because the distinction matters.

-A mobile app earns its place when the use case demands capabilities that browsers cannot provide: offline data capture in areas with no signal, push notifications that reach users outside the browser, background GPS tracking, camera and barcode scanning with native performance, or biometric authentication tied to the device keychain.
+A mobile app earns its place when the use case demands capabilities that browsers cannot provide: offline data capture in areas with no signal, push notifications that reach users outside the browser, background GPS tracking for location-aware workflows, camera and barcode scanning with native performance, or biometric authentication tied to the device keychain.
 If your requirements include none of these, a custom web application will serve you better at lower cost.

 When a Mobile App Is the Right Call